NEWBR33D/BetterSpawnsPlus/README.md

 "replaceTradersProfilePics": [true/false]
 ```
 - this option uses my custom trader profile pics that i think look better than the original
-- IMPORTANT: clean the temp files in the launcher settings for the trader profile pictures to show
+> IMPORTANT: clean the temp files in the launcher settings for the trader profile pictures to show
 ```
 "replaceLauncherBackground": [true/false]
 ```
 - this option uses my preffered launcher background images
 - a random image will be chosen each time you restart the server and launcher
-- launcher background artwork created by Vlad Novikov: https://www.artstation.com/yu2673 and Eugene Shushliamin: https://www.artstation.com/geck
+- launcher background artwork created by [Vlad Novikov](https://www.artstation.com/yu2673) and [Eugene Shushliamin](https://www.artstation.com/geck)
-- IMPORTANT: clean the temp files in the launcher settings for the launcher backgrounds to show
+> IMPORTANT: clean the temp files in the launcher settings for the launcher backgrounds to show